survivejs/webpack-book/manuscript/extending/01_loaders.md

 * Webpack **loaders** accept input and produce output based on it.
 They can also perform analysis and not touch the source at all.
 * Loaders can also access metadata or terminate execution at pitching phase.
 Pitch loaders are rarer for this reason.

 I will show you how to write plugins in the next chapter.
-Plugins allow you to intercept webpack's execution process and they can be combined with loaders to develop more advanced functionality.
+Plugins allow you to intercept webpack’s execution process and they can be combined with loaders to develop more advanced functionality.